KQM-git/TCL/docs/evidence/characters/electro/dori.md

 ## Constellation Mechanics

 ### C2: Special Franchise
 * Dori's C2 ICD is every 2 heal ticks.
-This will add 3 more reactions to a burst duration, potentially more when there are multiple enemies.
-Doesn't share ICD with burst. - BlueBery\#9054
+This will add 3 more reactions to a Burst duration, potentially more when there are multiple enemies.
+Doesn't share ICD with Burst. - BlueBery\#9054
   - [Imgur](https://imgur.com/ox13neD)
-* Dori's C2 is not burst damage. - Padilla\#0310
+* Dori's C2 is not Burst damage. - Padilla\#0310
   - [Video with Raiden](https://youtu.be/quFw_jShu1I)
   - [Video without Raiden](https://youtu.be/4fUxEFPbxOk)

 ## Synergies/Interactions
-* Dori's Q self electro application can proc Thoma C1, Diluc C2 and Beidou C4.
+* Dori's Q self Electro application can proc Thoma C1, Diluc C2 and Beidou C4.
 This is once again due to her self application being special. - f̸̒͂ỏ̶̂o̵͌̚s̶͊̏h̷̤̀ḯ̴̊\#9920
   - [Imgur](https://imgur.com/a/7QZQmp6)